Using data-driven design to cut onboarding time by 4× and boost engagement by 26% for a fintech platform

 What I Did

-🧾 Bill Pay
+🧾 Bill Pay Launch

 What I Did

-• Gradual expansion to all users
+• Gradually rolled out to all users

-💰 Pricing Plans
+💰 Launching Usage-Based Pricing Plans

 What I Did

-• Integrated subscription selection into onboarding
+• Integrated pricing selection into onboarding

-• Handled edge cases: overages, auto-renewals, downgrades
+• Covered edge cases like overages, auto-renewals, and downgrades

 ✨ Micro UX Wins